mitodl/hugo-course-publisher/site/content/courses/res-15-002-mission-metrics-finance-training-for-federal-credit-program-professionals-summer-2016/_index.md

   Pantheon.
 The Maclaurin Buildings (3, 4, and 10) were built in 1916.
 (Courtesy
   of <a href="https://www.flickr.com/photos/davidwiley/118814371/">David
   Wiley</a> on Flickr. &nbsp;License: CC BY.)</p>
-course_description: >-
-  <p>Federal credit programs involve a unique set of challenges and
-  opportunities.
-This practical training course for executive and legislative branch decision-makers and staff is aimed at enhancing the understanding of the core financial principles necessary to most effectively design and run those programs.
-It brings together institutional analysis, risk management and corporate finance disciplines for the purpose of improving the management of federal credit agency resources.</p>
 course_info:
   instructors:
     - Prof. Douglas Criscitello